-Our boats are top-of-the-line, spacious, and well-appointed with a kitchen galley including a microwave and refrigerator, head (toilet), shower, sleeping berth, sun protection, communication and navigation systems.
+Our boats are top-of-the-line, spacious, and well-appointed with a kitchen galley including a refrigerator, head (toilet), sun protection, safety, communication and navigation systems.

 All boats are optimized for swimming and swim safety - from ease of feeds, visibility for the swimmer, visibility by others for safety, and clear lines for the observer.

 All of our boats are low-emission, meaning you don't get the dreaded fumes of an older boat or are forced to pay an additional fee for a kayaker (additional liability) to avoid an old boat with fumes.

 How many people can I have on my boat?

 Our boats are large but can quickly become small when packed with swim gear, feeds, and bags for support crew.

 The boat will have a United States Coast Guard licensed Captain and the Observer from the Lake Tahoe Open Water Swimming Association (if an observed marathon swim).